opencv/opencv/doc/tutorials/features2d/table_of_content_features2d/table_of_content_features2d.rst

 *feature2d* module.
 2D Features framework
 -----------------------------------------------------------

-Learn about how to use the feature points  detectors, descriptors and matching framework found inside OpenCV.ddddddd
+Learn about how to use the feature points  detectors, descriptors and matching framework found inside OpenCV.

 .. include:: ../../definitions/tocDefinitions.rst